Do you need help with stopping substance abuse? Our Intensive Outpatient Rehab Program (IOP) can help you build sustained recovery and sobriety.

 The Family Program

 A family program adds tremendous value to a family in the pursuit of recovery from substance abuse.
-A drinking or drug problem in the home can often be more easily recognized by the spouse’s or parent’s behavior than by that of the drinker or drug user’s.
+A drinking or drug problem in the home can often be more easily recognized by the behavior of the spouse or parent of the person drinking or using drugs.

 Trying to outwit the drinker or drug user in an attempt to get them to stop is a path to insanity for the spouse or family member whose only apparent desire is to maintain equilibrium.
 What develops or increases are boundary problems for the affected family member.
 Problems with boundaries involve feeling stressed about another’s obligations, worrying about where they need to be, calling in sick for them, making their appointments for them, offering drinks or other drugs to them to keep them calm, checking on their whereabouts, chronically offering to drive them to places to avoid DUI or worse.